diepe28/hdf5_corrupter/README.md

 >\>python3 hdf5_corrupter.py *arguments*

 Where the possible arguments are:
- - -h | -help, optional argument, prints the ussage of the tool
+ - -h | --help, optional argument, prints the ussage of the tool
- - -c | -configFile "path/to/config.yaml", mandatory argument (unless used with -h)
+ - -c | --configFile "path/to/config.yaml", mandatory argument (unless used with -h)
- - -f | -hdf5File "path/to/file.h5", path to the hdf5 file to corrupt. *Overwrites value from config file*
+ - -f | --hdf5File "path/to/file.h5", path to the hdf5 file to corrupt. *Overwrites value from config file*
- - -l | -logFilePath "path/to/logs/", path where to save the log files. *Overwrites value from config file*
+ - -l | --logFilePath "path/to/logs/", path where to save the log files. *Overwrites value from config file*
- - -p | -injectionProbability value, value of injection probability. *Overwrites value from config file*
+ - -p | --injectionProbability value, value of injection probability. *Overwrites value from config file*
- - -t | -injectionType type, where type can be either \"percentage\" or \"count\"". *Overwrites value from config file*
+ - -t | --injectionType type, where type can be either \"percentage\" or \"count\"". *Overwrites value from config file*
- - -k | -injectionTries value, is either a real number between [0-1] or a int > 0, depending if injection_type is "percentage" or "count", respectively.
+ - -k | --injectionTries value, is either a real number between [0-1] or a int > 0, depending if injection_type is "percentage" or "count", respectively.
 This value might not be the actual value of corruption, because the injection probability can be < 1. *Overwrites value from config file*
+ - -a | --scalingFactor value, optional, if used it ignores the bit range and multiplies every value by this scaling factor
- - -s | -saveInjectionSequence, optional, incompatible with -i, it saves to json all the bits that were changed for each location specified.
+ - -s | --saveInjectionSequence, optional, incompatible with -i, it saves to json all the bits that were changed for each location specified.
- - -i | -injectionSequencePath, optional, incompatible with -s, loads the injection sequence from a json and uses those bits to corrupt the locations specified at the sequence.
+ - -i | --injectionSequencePath "path/to/sequence.json", optional, incompatible with -s, loads the injection sequence from a json and uses those bits to corrupt the locations specified at the sequence.
 If used, it will ignore the probability, the injection type, the injection tries, the locations to corrupt.
 It will only corrupt what is specified at the injection sequence.
- - -o | -onlyPrint, optional argument, prints the contents of the hdf5 file specified and exits
+ - -o | --onlyPrint, optional argument, prints the contents of the hdf5 file specified and exits

 The .yaml configuration file must have the following entries:
 - *hdf5_file*, the path to the hdf5 file to corrupt